 The increase in energy usage as a function of technology is dependent upon the amount and type of technology.
 For example, consider all of Canadians as technology experts.
 This country’s population is about 32 million people.
-Their dietary need, and every other adult male, is 10 MJ/person/day.
+Assume an individual dietary need of 10 MJ/person/day.
 In the year 2003 Canadians consumed 11.5 x 1018 joules of energy (page 10 of report ).
 From this, we know the technology factor is 100.
 That is, Canadians use nearly 100 times the biological needs of energy to sustain themselves at their technology level.
-Today’s technology experts are certainly energy hungry.
+Let’s keep this in mind as we plan the future.

 Technology can mean about anything.
 Using a stick to dig a furrow for growing plants is a form a (agricultural) technology.
 Digging material from the ground, purifying it then forming it into sheets allows for light weight flying vehicles with aeronautic technology.

 While we’ve experimented with many technologies, not all have made the grade.
 For instance, supersonic air transit has fallen to the wayside.
 So has human space travel.
 We just don’t consider these technologies worthwhile.

 We can get an idea of the technology in use by looking at energy usage as put into gross categories.
 The following three images show divisions for the world, Canada and the United States.